-The JCGIBL is focused on the following issue and draws out the main contributions to the Company law.
-It compares and contrasts the four theoretical perspectives concerning corporate governance and IB Law:
+The JCGIBL is focused on the following issues and draws out the main contributions to the Company law.
+It compares and contrasts the theoretical perspectives concerning corporate governance and IB Law:

 - Corporate governance